 Social partners' role in the implementation, monitoring and assessment phase:

-As stated in the background section, this measure is part of the "National Response Plan to the economic and social consequences of the war in Ukraine", and the involvement of social partners is explained for this plan as a whole.
+As stated in the background section, this measure is part of the "National Response Plan to the economic and social consequences of the war in Ukraine," and social partners are involved.

 This case is not occupation-specific.